 Getting a Knee Pain Diagnosis

-The doctor will typically want to know the exact nature of the pain.
+The doctor will usually want to know the exact nature of the pain:

 - Where in the knee is your pain?

 - What does it feel like?

 - How long have you had the pain?

 - Describe any injuries to the knee.

 - What makes it better or worse?